 Laura studied industrial biotechnology at the University of Milano-Bicocca.
-There and in Montpellier, where her supervisor moved in 2010, she worked as undergraduate and graduate student in the laboratory of Prof. Simonetta Piatti and she obtained her PhD in industrial biotechnology in 2011.
+There and in Montpellier, she worked as undergraduate and graduate student in the lab of Simonetta Piatti and obtained her PhD in 2011.
 During these years she studied mitotic exit and cytokinesis using budding yeast Saccharomyces cerevisiae as model organism.
 She joined the group in April 2012 as a postdoctoral fellow.

 Aleksandar Vjestica, postdoctoral research

-Aleksandar obtained a degree in Molecular Biology and Physiology at the University of Belgrade and completed the joint PhD program of Temasek Life Sciences Laboratory and National University of Singapore.
-Under Snezhana Oliferenko’s guidance with funds by the Singapore Millennium Foundation, his research helped identify mechanisms by which ER organization regulates cell polarity in yeast.
-His later PhD work elucidated a role for a chaperone network in optimizing cell growth upon changes in ecological temperature.
-His interest in cellular response to the environment led him to join the lab in November 2013.
+Aleks obtained a biology degree at the University of Belgrade and a PhD in Singapore.
+Under Snezhana Oliferenko’s guidance, his research helped identify mechanisms by which ER organization regulates cell polarity in yeast.
+His later PhD work elucidated how a chaperone network optimizes cell growth upon temperature changes.
+His interest in responses to the environment led him to join the lab in November 2013.

 Magdalena Marek, postdoctoral researcher

 Magda studied microbiology at Wroclaw University in Poland.
-She obtained her PhD in cellular biophysics with Prof. Thomas Gunther-Pomorski at the Humboldt University, Berlin, within the Marie Curie Network “Flippases”, characterizing plasma membrane localized sterol transporters and lipid movement within the cell.
-She continued her research as a postdoc at Copenhagen University with Prof. Rosa Lopez-Marquez, studying lipd transport by fungal and mammalian P4 ATPases, and sterol esterification and toxicity in S.cerevisiae.
-Magda joined the lab in May 2015 to study membrane fusion during the mating of yeast cells.
+She obtained her PhD in cellular biophysics with Thomas Gunther-Pomorski at the Humboldt University, Berlin, characterizing sterol transporters and lipid movement within the cell.
+She continued her research as a postdoc at Copenhagen University with Rosa Lopez-Marquez, studying lipid transport and sterol esterification and toxicity.
+She joined the lab in May 2015.

 Veneta Gerganova, postdoctoral researcher

-Veneta was born in Bulgaria and at the age of 16 moved to Germany to start her B.Sc. in Biochemistry and Cell Biology in Jacobs University Bremen.
-She continued her M.Sc. and Ph.D. under the guidance of Prof. Georgi Muskhelishvili in the field of Molecular Genetics and investigated the analogue and digital modes of bacterial genetic regulation in E. coli.
-Her interest in the fundamental phenomena regulating the spatio-temporal distribution of global effectors led her to join the lab in 2016.
-Here she studies the minimal components comprising the Pom1 concentration gradient in an attempt to reconstitute it in an in vitro scenario.
+Veneta was born in Bulgaria.
+Aged 16, she moved to Germany to start her B.Sc. at Jacobs University Bremen.
+She obtained her M.Sc. and Ph.D. in Molecular Genetics with Georgi Muskhelishvili, investigating bacterial genetic regulation in E. coli.
+Her interest in the spatio-temporal regulation of global effectors led her to join the lab in 2016, where she studies the Pom1 concentration gradient.

 Gaowen Liu, postdoctoral researcher

-Gaowen obtained her Bachelor in Huazhong Agriculture University in China in 2010 and moved to National University of Singapore for her Master.
-During her PhD, in Giulia Rancati’s group in Nanyang Technological University and Institute of Medical Biology A*STAR in Singapore, she worked on aneuploidy and adaptive evolution in budding yeast under extreme condition – loss of an essential gene, using experimental evolution, genomics and systems biology approaches.
+Gaowen obtained her Bachelor in Huazhong Agriculture University in China in 2010 and moved to Singapore for her Master and PhD studies.
+During her PhD with Giulia Rancati , she worked on aneuploidy and adaptive evolution in budding yeast under extreme condition – loss of an essential gene, using experimental evolution, genomics and systems biology approaches.
 She joined the group in October 2016.

 Iker Lamas, PhD student

-Iker obtained his bachelor in Clinical Biology from the University of Navarre in Pamplona, Spain in 2013.
-Then he moved to the University of Lausanne in Switzerland where he obtained his master degree in Molecular Life Science with a distinction in microbiology in 2015.
-During his master project he studied cell polarity in Schizosaccharomyces pombe, focusing his interest in the Cdc42 activation pathway.
+Iker obtained his bachelor in Clinical Biology from the University of Navarre in Pamplona, Spain.
+He moved to the UNIL where he obtained his master degree in Molecular Life Science with a distinction in microbiology in 2015.
+During his master project he studied cell polarity in S. pombe, focusing his interest in the Cdc42 activation pathway.
 He joined the lab as a PhD student in April 2015.

 Ingrid Billault-Chaumartin, PhD student

-Ingrid did her biology studies in Ecole Normale Supérieure in Paris where she obtained her master’s degree in molecular and cellular biology with a distinction in genetics in July 2016.
-During her master’s internships, she first joined the lab to study the role of capping proteins in cellular fusion in S. pombe, and then return in France, at College de France, to study the role of Topoisomerase III in segregation in E. coli.
+Ingrid did her studies at Ecole Normale Supérieure in Paris where she obtained her master in molecular and cellular biology with a distinction in genetics in July 2016.
+During her master’s internship, she joined the lab to study the role of capping proteins in cell fusion in S. pombe, and then returned to the College de France to study Topoisomerase III in E. coli.
 She joined the lab as a PhD student in October 2016.